September 12, 2024

 The students who curated “Offerings for Tauxenent” worked with three groups living in the Washington, D.C. area who are Indigenous to various parts of the Americas.
 These groups included Andean peoples, aboriginal inhabitants of the Central Andes in South America; peoples indigenous to Central America, represented by the International Mayan League; and peoples belonging to the Piscataway or Virginia tribes or the Intertribal Community, who hail from tribes Indigenous to what is now the United States or Canada.

 Each group contributed unique insights, artifacts, and artworks to the exhibition.
 Original artworks include a handwoven bag by Diego Velasco Perez, a Maya Ixil, and a handwoven alpaca hat by Ozcollo Espinoza, a local Andean community member.
 Others contributed writing and family photos, which now line the walls of the primary bedroom at Woodlawn.
-Historical artifacts, including a centuries-old grindstone and scraper and a turtle-shaped basket woven from pine needles, loaned to Woodlawn by the Gray family, descendants of the Doegs, are also featured in the exhibition.
+Historical artifacts, including a centuries-old grindstone and scraper and a turtle-shaped basket woven from pine needles, loaned to Woodlawn by the Gray family, are also featured in the exhibition.
+Schirra Gray is Piscataway and Dorothy Gray is Rappahannock, two tribes with families who descend from Doeg ancestors.

 A grindstone and scraper on a red base that was used by the Piscataway.
 One stone is larger and flat while the other has a shaped tip.